This article may contain compensated links. Please read the disclosure for more info.

 For a bit more experienced players prioritize like this:

-Then add each new “ingredient” gradually as you master the previous; of course sometimes you do more at once, like when you work on phrasing it is interconnected with dynamics.
+Then add each new “ingredient” gradually as you master the previous.
+Of course, sometimes you do more at once.
+Like when you work on phrasing, as it's interconnected with dynamics.